Phu1237/laragon/README.md

 **Notes:**

-- If you want to using SSL, please use Apache v2.4.35 (httpd-2.4.35-win64-VC15) or use Nginx. **Because newest Apache SSL is broken right now, it may be a bug or an error of Apache and no way to fix this right now**.
+- If you want to use SSL, please use Apache v2.4.35 (httpd-2.4.35-win64-VC15) or use Nginx. **Because the newest Apache SSL is broken right now, it may be a bug or an error of Apache and no way to fix this right now**.
-- All dependencies in this repo use 64 bit version.
+- All dependencies in this repo use 64-bit version.
 - For PHP: I prefer *Non Thread Safe* version.
 - Apache & PHP should be the same VS version (ex: VS15).
-- To enable redis:
+- To enable Redis:
-  - After start laragon for the first time (php.ini created)
+  - After starting laragon for the first time (php.ini created)
   - Find

   ```text
   extension=mbstring
   ```

   - Add below that line

   ```text
   extension=redis
   ```